 In order to be eligible for Student Teaching, you must have:

 Note: These school placements will follow the school district's, not UW-Whitewater's, calendar and will run all day, every day for a full (18 week) semester.
 If you completed a Field Study/Alt.
-Directed Teaching placement in a middle school, you must sign up for high school this semester.
+Directed Teaching placement in a middle school, you must sign up for high school for Student Teaching.
 If you completed a Field Study/Alt.
-Directed Teaching placement in a high school, you must sign up for middle school this semester.
-Further information about field placements may be found in the Student Teaching Handbook available on the College of Education & Professional Studies web site or from the Office of Field Experiences (Winther Hall, room 2038).
+Directed Teaching placement in a high school, you must sign up for middle school for Student Teaching.
+Further information about field placements may be found in the Student Teaching Handbook available from the Office of Field Experiences (Winther 2003, 262.472.1128).

 CIFLD 412: Directed Teaching, Social Studies (Middle School)(C&I)(12 Units)